MeteoSwiss-APN/movero-plot/README.md

 `plot_synop.py` parses these user inputs into a _parameter dictionary_.
 Each provided parameter is one key in this dictionary.
 For every key, a list of corresponding scores is assigned.
 ![**Parameters Dictitonary**](https://i.imgur.com/kdQrufu.png)
-Afterwards this `params_dict` is passed to separate plotting pipelines.
+Afterwards this `plot_setup` is passed to separate plotting pipelines.
 There, the source files are retrieved, parsed and plotted.
 Ultimately, all plots are placed in the `<output_dir>/<plot_type>/` directory.

 ## 1. SPATIAL VERIFICATION
 <!-- ![alt text](http://i.imgur.com/8o44hib.png) -->